Swimming with Pigs in the Bahamas; My First Wedding Anniversary gift to my wife!

 Where can you swim with pigs exactly?

-On Pig beach (the real island name is Big Major Cay, in the Exumas, right next to Staniel Cay), in the Bahamas.
-You can day-trip from Nassau, or you can base yourself in and around the Exumas and do a shorter (and cheaper) day trip from there.
+The original Pig Beach is right beside Staniel Cay, Bahamas.
+You can day-trip here from Nassau, or you can base yourself in and around the Exumas and do a shorter (and cheaper) day trip from there.
+This is what I did, and this is a much better way to do it.

 Can you day-trip from Nassau to swim with the pigs?

-How much does it cost to swim with the pigs in the Bahamas?
+How much does it cost to swim with the pigs in the Bahamas from Nassau?

 You can book an all-day tour from Nassau to Pig island and back, which will fly you into the Exumas, take you to Pig Beach where you can swim and feed the pigs etc. It’s $675 per person.
 You can check it out here.
 That was my original plan too.
 But there is a cheaper way too.